Cold Fear: Development

 Cold Fear was first announced at E3 in 2004 when the title was included on a list of upcoming games.
-According to Sony, the game was set to be published by Namco.
+According to Sony, the game was set to be published by Namco and was originally conceived, before any public announcements, as a 3D action game set in the Time Crisis series of games.
 On October 6, however, Ubisoft announced they would be publishing the Darkworks developed game in March 2005 for PlayStation 2, Xbox and PC.
 The game would be Ubisoft's first horror game, and Darkworks' second game, after Alone in the Dark: The New Nightmare in 2001.
 A playable demo version was released in December.

 To make the Eastern Spirit roll realistically in the storm, the developers had to write a completely new program.
 They found that making the ship move was easy, but getting it to respond to storm conditions was much more complex.
 As such, they created a complete roll editor, called the Darkwave editor, which allowed them to control the pitch (when the ship moves on the horizontal axis) and the roll (when it moves on the vertical axis) separately.
 The combination of moving the ship on both axes allowed the developers to create realistic ship movements.
 This in turn allowed them to time the exact movement of the ship to coincide with what was happening in the game without having to use a cutscene.
 However, creating such a realistic movement system led to camera problems.
 According to programmer, Claude Levastre, early in development, "the camera was constantly going through the walls because of the roll movement.
 So we had to develop an inertia-control system for the camera, just as if a cameraman is using a steadicam behind the hero".
 Another change brought about by the ship's motion was that initially, the movement patterns of inanimate objects on the ship were scripted, but this was later replaced with real physics.

 "Cold Fear is a visually spectacular, action horror game.
 It blends some of what you'd expect from the genre with a unique camera system and a world that pitches and rolls with the waves.
 The result is a game which is set to change the genre".